Written by Divinity Nutra, Updated on June 5, 2022

 The anti-inflammatory activity of turmeric powder can help fight off many allergy-related symptoms and decrease the likelihood of asthma attacks.
 Current research suggests a curcumin supplement can reduce signs of sneezing, nasal congestion, and runny nose linked to restricted nasal airflow and hay fever.

-- Read the studies on turmeric for asthma.
+- Read the studies on turmeric for allergies.

 9) Aids in Liver Detoxification